junxit/us-congress-bills-111/bill.md

 - **(d)** *Definitions* Section 203 of the Act is amended as follows:
   - **(1)** By amending paragraphs (1) and (2) to read as follows:
-    > - **(1)** *Appropriate natural and cultural resources conservation project* The term appropriate natural and cultural resources conservation project means any project for the conservation, restoration, construction, or rehabilitation of natural, cultural, historic, archaeological, recreational, or scenic resources.
+    > - **(1)** *Appropriate natural and cultural resources conservation project* The term appropriate natural and cultural resources conservation project means any project for the conservation, restoration, construction, or rehabilitation of natural, cultural, historic, archaeological, recreational, or scenic resources on public lands.
     > - **(2)** *Corps and Public Lands Service Corps* The terms Corps and Public Lands Service Corps mean the Public Lands Service Corps established under section 204 of this title.

   - **(2)** By striking paragraphs (3) and (8).